DoctorKhan/The-Human-Experiment-Book/src/90_appendix/10_timeline.md

 - Establishes the foundation for all subsequent hierarchical civilizations built on agricultural surplus
 - Coincides with the burial of Göbekli Tepe, marking the transition from memorial to active control

-**Binary Programming Exploitation**: The Anunnaki discover they can exploit the Titan-installed binary programming for direct control:
+**Binary Programming Exploitation**: The Igigi discover they can exploit the Anunnaki-installed binary programming for direct control:
 - What was designed as temporary cognitive training becomes permanent manipulation
 - Simple either/or choices bypass complex reasoning
 - Emotional charges attached to concepts create predictable responses
 - Religious systems channel this programming through worship of external authorities

-**Urban Civilization (~6,000 Years Ago)**: The development of cities, writing, and complex hierarchies represents the full implementation of Anunnaki control systems:
+**Urban Civilization (~6,000 Years Ago)**: The development of cities, writing, and complex hierarchies represents the full implementation of Igigi control systems:
 - Creation of Umannu - modern humans optimized for civilization-scale management
 - Establishment of rigid hierarchical structures
 - Development of religious and political systems designed for population control
 - Complete separation of humans from natural rhythms and ecological wisdom

-**The Nephilim Problem**: Hybrid offspring of Anunnaki and human unions create unforeseen complications:
+**The Nephilim Problem**: Hybrid offspring of Igigi and human unions create unforeseen complications:
 - Enhanced beings claim breeding rights over human populations
 - Power differentials create oppressive hierarchies
 - Human complaints reach the gods: "We were like grasshoppers in our own sight"